webpack/webpack.js.org/src/content/configuration/optimization.md

 `bool`

-`optimization.innerGraph` tells webpack whether to conduct inner graph analysis.
+`optimization.innerGraph` tells webpack whether to conduct inner graph analysis for unused exports.

 By default `optimization.innerGraph` is enabled in `production` [mode](/concepts/mode/) and disabled elsewise.